IPC-2581 Set to Retire Gerber Files Across the Board

 All the way down to the factory floor

-Hemant Shah carried on explaining the vision IPC had when the Consortium started working on the new standard, “The bottom line is the handoff of OEM to manufacturers.
+Consortium member Hemant Shah explains the vision IPC had when members started working on the new standard, “The bottom line is the handoff of OEM to manufacturers.
 This is where we focused most of our attention so far because this is the problem that we wanted to solve.
 The vision was that IPC-2581 goes all the way to the machines that the manufacturers have, all the way down to the factory floor.”

 IPC has a standard called CFX – which stands for Connected Factory Exchange – that passes machine specific data to different machines.
 That is one task designers don’t have to worry about.
 If you have a Pick-and-Place machine, all you need is the parts the machine needs to work on.
 This data for the pick-n-place machine will go to the machine in IPC-2581 format.